herrbischoff/simple-svg-brand-logos/README.md

 ## Contributing

-Make sure you have a vector editing tool (I use [Affinity Designer](https://affinity.serif.com/)) and [svgo](https://github.com/svg/svgo).
+Make sure you have a vector editing tool (like [Inkscape](https://inkscape.org/) or [Adobe Illustrator](https://www.adobe.com/products/illustrator/) — I use [Affinity Designer](https://affinity.serif.com/)) and [svgo](https://github.com/svg/svgo).
 Please be aware that by contributing, you agree that your submission will enter the public domain.

 1. Acquire source vector file
 2. Simplify logo in a vector editing tool